5. Don't tidy HTML files at all (suggested as an option by Benedict

 to look at it directly.
 Files that haven't been through tidy are a

 little larger, about 4% in the case of the Porter's Handbook.

 I also think tidy should be removed.
-As hrs wrote, new standards
+As hrs wrote, new standards should

-script or something, instead of this crapware.
+something, instead of this crapware.